itteerde/dndCampRotFM/README.md

 The people of Dougan's Hold have minor deformities, like mutations.
 Ezo is sure that it is birth defects, not something ongoing.
 Might be something like some magical radiation affecting their birth.
 Indeed *Winter Wolves* terrorize the town demanding tribute and preventing the people from leaving town.
 The kids of Hilda, Finn (17) and Sil (16) have disappeared and are assumed to have been taken by the wolves.
 Ezo tracks them.
 The group gets ambushed by two giant wolves that demand the group help them against their master, a Frost Giant.
 As the group is not sure they will be able to find those Taken otherwise, they agree to be led there by the wolves.

+The group is lead to the Frost Giant home, where the wolves try to instigate them being killed by them and a `Wooly Mammoth`.
+The awakened `Wooly Mammoth` tells the group that the small people had killed the Frost Giant and taken his axe.
+It promisses to keep the teens alive until being delivered the axe.
+The group has no knowledge about where that axe is though.
+They leave two sets of `Cold Weather Clothing` for the teens and return to town.

 # Ledger
 - Group owes: 0gp to: -.
 - Group property